 Learn to directly type directly in देवनागरी and love life forever.

-DevUni (Devanāgarī Unicode) is the best keyboard layout I’ve found for OS X. It allows you to easily and directly enter both Devanāgarī and diacritical marks.
-Free.
-I’m sure there are others.
+ArshaDrishti Sanskrit is a keyboard layout which is a modification of the DevUni (Devanāgarī Unicode) keyboard layout.
+It allows you to easily and directly enter both Devanāgarī and diacritical marks.
 Works in every application I’ve tried except for MS Word.

-- In System Preferences check the box: Keyboard->Keyboard->Show Keyboard Viewer & Character Viewer in menu bar
+4. In System Preferences -> Keyboard -> Keyboard tab check the box: “Show keyboard & emoji viewers in menu bar”

-- Also choose “Show Keyboard Viewer” from the same dropdown menu so you can see what is going on.
+9. Also select “Show Keyboard Viewer” from the same dropdown menu to show the keyboard viewer.

-- Key Caps – shifts you in an out of Devanāgarī mode
+Caps Lock – shifts you in and out of Devanāgarī mode

 Google Input Tool – Also has a free downloadable tool for Windows as well as a Chrome extension and Android version